Trump pick for South Korea ambassador says North Korea remains a nuclear threat

 Trump declared on Twitter that the country was no longer a nuclear threat and that the US is safer in the wake of his summit meeting with the North Korean leader, but Menendez noted Pyongyang still retains its missiles, its command of the nuclear fissile process and other capabilities.

 "We have to continue to worry about that," Harris said.
+He noted that the US installed an anti-missile system in South Korea "because of the threat from North Korea... it's based solely on the ballistic missile threat from North Korea."

-Harris was also asked about language President Trump has used, describing the military exercises as "war games" and calling them "provocative," as China and North Korea do.
+Harris was also asked about language Trump has used, describing the military exercises as "war games" and calling them "provocative," as China and North Korea do.

 "I would call them major exercises," Harris said.
 And asked if they were provocative, Harris said, "they are certainly of concern to North Korea and to China, but we do them in order to exercise our ability to work and interoperate with our South Korean allies."